This is the website of Ger Boedeltje, scientist, ecological consultant and (former) teacher.

 Dispersal of forest plant species

-In 2015 and 2016 I studied the potential contribution of water currents to long distance dispersal of forest species.
+In 2015 and 2016, I studied the potential contribution of water currents to long distance dispersal of forest species.
 In this study, I quantified the transport and deposition of generative and vegetative propagules in a forested lowland stream (Boven Slinge, Winterswijk, The Netherlands; figs. 3 and 4).
 The diversity and abundance of the diaspores trapped will be related to species’ occurrence in the forested species pool and to specific life-history traits of the species.
+The results will be published in 2019.

 The actual dispersal of seeds by three native fish species

-In 2016 and 2017, my research focuses on the actual dispersal of seeds and potentially also vegetative plant fragments by three native fish species which feed in different habitats.
-This research takes place in the lowland stream Groenlose Slinge (fig. 5).
-Here, I work together with Matthijs de Vos, Michiel Schaap, Bert Klutman and John Lenssen of the Water Board Rijn en IJssel.
-In figure 6 the first results are shown.
+In 2016 and 2017, my research focused on the actual dispersal of seeds and potentially also vegetative plant fragments by three native fish species which feed in different habitats.
+This research has taken place in the lowland stream Groenlose Slinge (fig. 5).
+Here, I worked together with Matthijs de Vos, Michiel Schaap, Bert Klutman and John Lenssen of the Water Board Rijn en IJssel and Wilco Verberk of the Institute of Water and Wetland Research of the Radboud University.
+In figure 6, some of the results are shown.

 During the past 7 years, I was reviewer for the following peer-reviewed journals: